Business Studies

 The BTEC Level 3 Extended Diploma is regarded as equivalent in level to 3 A levels; as such it can lead to university courses as well as further education.
 The Diploma provides both a broad foundation of business education and a firm basis for specialism in a selected avenue of business activity.
 The BTEC National Diploma cannot be combined with A levels.

 A BTEC National Diploma is a practical, work-related course within the field of business.
 Students learn by completing projects and assignments that are based on realistic workplace situations, activities and demands.
 This course is 60% internal assignments (coursework) and 40% external assessments (exams) making it a tougher qualification than its earlier versions.
 It may be attractive to students who are less confident when it comes to exams.
 It is not suitable for pupils who find it difficult to cope with coursework.
+The work will predominantly be completed electronically for the internally assessed assignments.
+Devices will be available in school and the school may provide a laptop for students to work at home.

 Thirteen units will be completed over the two year course: